kxgolder/Shazamboni/README_HARDWARE.md

 ## Summary

 This is a markdown file about all of the hardware both the Electrical and Computer Engineer (henceforth referred as ECE) and Mechanical Engineer (henceforth referred as ME) teams used in creating the Shazamboni.
-It features schematics, CAD diagrams, vendor and Bill of Materials, power requirements, references and a video and assembly of the final Shazamboni product.
+It features schematics, CAD diagrams, vendor information and our bill of materials (BOM), power requirements, references and a video and assembly of the final Shazamboni product.

 ## Table of Contents